civio/quienmanda/README.md

 In production uploaded pictures are stored in S3, so you will need to provide your AWS credentials, which we handle safely using the Figaro gem.
 Edit `config/application.yml` and then run `rake figaro:heroku` to set the env variables in Heroku.

+    $ git push heroku master
+    $ heroku run rake db:setup

-You can now start the app:
+You can now deploy and start the app:

     $ heroku apps:open